 You will have a control (alert) button to hold down.
-If you need assistance, please do not move your arms, double click the control button quickly which will alert staff that you require assistance.
-If you release the control button in the middle of a breath hold, the ABC system stops, air can flow back through the snorkel, and staff can support you however needed.
+If at any time you wish to breathe normally you can release the control button and the ABC system allows air to travel through the snorkel.
 Use of the control button will be demonstrated prior to the scan starting.